Mechanisms of Non-Monotonic Scaling in Vision Transformers

 NeutralArtificial Intelligence

-- A recent study on Vision Transformers (ViTs) reveals a non-monotonic scaling behavior, where deeper models like ViT-L may underperform compared to shallower variants such as ViT-S and ViT-B. This research identifies a three-phase pattern—Cliff-Plateau-Climb—indicating how representation quality evolves with depth, particularly noting the diminishing role of the [CLS] token in favor of patch tokens for better performance.
+- A recent study on Vision Transformers (ViTs) reveals a non-monotonic scaling behavior, where deeper models like ViT-L perform worse than shallower counterparts such as ViT-B and ViT-S on ImageNet.
+The research identifies a three-phase pattern—Cliff-Plateau-Climb—indicating how representation quality evolves with depth, emphasizing the diminishing role of the [CLS] token in favor of patch tokens.

 — via World Pulse Now AI Editorial System